Coarsening polyhedral complexes: Polyhedral complexes in oriented matroids

 \begin{theorem} Every oriented matroid is path convex. \end{theorem}

-Let $F$ be a corank-$2$ face of a polyhedral complex $\C$ in $\L$, not contained in the boundary of $\Supp(\C)$.
-(The \newword{boundary} of a closed set~$U$ of covectors, i.e.\ an order ideal in~$\L$, is the set of covectors~$X$ in~$U$ such that the principal order filter of~$\L$ generated by~$X$ is not contained in~$U$.)
+Let $F$ be a corank-$2$ face of a polyhedral complex $\C$ in $\L$.
 Define $\Perp(F)$ to be the rank-$2$ oriented matroid obtained by the deletion from $\L$ of all $e\in E$ such that $H_e$ does not contain~$F$.
 Since every rank-$2$ oriented matroid is realizable, we can think of $\Perp(F)$ as a fan.
 For each $M\in\M$ with $F\subset M$, define a cone in $\Perp(F)$ as the set of covectors in $\Perp(F)$ which arise by deletion from covectors in $M$.
 The fan $\C|_F$ is the collection of all such cones.
-The polygon property on a set $\E$ of edges in the adjacency graph $\G$ is now defined exactly as in the realizable case.
+The ridge property on a set $\E$ of edges in the adjacency graph $\G$ is now defined exactly as in the realizable case.

-\begin{theorem} Let~$\C$ be a polyhedral complex in an oriented matroid~$\L$ such that $\Supp(\C)$ is a polyhedron.
-Then a subset~$\E$ of the edges of the adjacency graph~$\G$ is the edge set of a complex coarsening~$\C$ if and only if~$\E$ has the polygon property. \end{theorem}
+\begin{theorem} Let~$\C$ be a pure, full-rank, locally strongly connected polyhedral complex in an oriented matroid~$\L$.
+Then a subset~$\E$ of the edges of the adjacency graph~$\G$ is the edge set of a complex coarsening~$\C$ if and only if~$\E$ has the ridge property. \end{theorem}

 The proof of Theorem~\ref{coarsen OM} runs along the same lines as the proof of Theorem~\ref{coarsen}.
 First, the oriented-matroid analog of Lemma~\ref{weak poly convex} holds by essentially the same proof, but instead of considering a line segment between points in $M$, we appeal to Proposition~\ref{OM prop}.
 The analog of Lemma~\ref{codim 1 intersections} also holds by the same proof, except that instead of using a line segment $\overline{xx'}$ to construct a sequence of corank-$1$ covectors contained in $F$, we appeal to Proposition~\ref{OM prop}, applied to the restriction of~$\L$ to the hyperplane containing $F$.